Low Carb Tiramisu

 Low Carbohydrate Recipe

 Originally known as Zuppa del duca, Tiramisu became Zuppa Inglese when the English population in Florence in the 1800s adopted the dish as their own favorite.
 Today there are many variations.
-Fortunately there is a Low carb version.
+Fortunately there is this Low Carb Tiramisu version.

 1 cup coffee, prepared and cooled